Shyam-pi/Volume-Rendering-and-Neural-Radiance-Fields/README.md

-# Description
+# Volume Rendering and Neural Radiance Fields

+**Note**:  I completed this project as a part of the course CMSC848F - 3D Vision, Fall 2023, at the University of Maryland.
+The original tasks and description can be found at https://github.com/848f-3DVision/assignment2

-In this project, we implement a simple volumetric renderer, with the help of which we implement a Neural Radiance Field (NeRF) for implicit 3D representation and novel view synthesis.
+**Goals**: In this project, we implement a simple volumetric renderer, with the help of which we implement a Neural Radiance Field (NeRF) for implicit 3D representation and novel view synthesis.

+**Results**: All the results and inferences from this project can be found in this webpage : https://shyam-pi.github.io/single-image-to-3D-with-3D-ground-truth/

 ##  0. Setup